diku-dk/futhark-website/index.rst

 While the Futhark language and compiler is an **ongoing research project**, it is quite usable for real programming, and can compile nontrivial programs which then run on real GPUs at high speed.

-The Futhark language itself is still somewhat spartan, as due to the basic design goal of generating high-performance parallel code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.
+Futhark is a simple language and is designed to be easy to learn, although it omits some common features in order to generate high-performance parallel code.
 Nevertheless, **Futhark can already be used for nontrivial programs**.
 We are actively looking for more potential applications as well as people who are interested in contributing to the language design.

 **Futhark is not intended to replace existing general-purpose languages**.
 The intended use case is that Futhark is only used for